ropensci/rix/README.md

 Refer to `Contributing.md` to learn how to contribute to the package.

+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ## Thanks

 Thanks to the [Nix community](https://nixos.org/community/) for making